JermaSites/channels/README.md

 ### Updating

-This list updates once per day with the latest stats for each channel.
+This list updates once per week with the latest stats for each channel.
 Full details [are available here](https://blog.jakelee.co.uk/fetching-youtube-metadata-in-github-actions-and-persisting/).

 ### Adding channel